Staff & Board of Directors

 Board of Directors

-Ron Sadler is the Managing Director of Twinings North America, one of the oldest and finest tea packing companies in the world, and has been with the company for over seven years.
-Ron has been serving as Tea and Herbal Association of Canada’s Chairman for the last 4 years and continues to provide exceptional direction and organization to the association’s role and function.
+Ron Sadler is the CEO of Sadler Sales Solutions.
+Ron has been serving as Chairman for over a decade and continues to provide exceptional direction and organization to the Association’s role and function.
 Ron has worked in the consumer goods industry for over 30 years and has made great contributions to the association and the tea industry.

 Vice Chairman: Sylvia MacVey